 How many hours do you spend gaming online?
 Or better yet, how much money have you spent gaming online?
-Have you spent money on (or within) a game that started out free?
+Have you spent money on (or within) a game that started free?
 It happens all the time.

 How did you end up as a paying customer?
 Many free games come with certain caveats.
-Like ads or in-app purchases.
-And that’s how it happens…
+Like ads or in-app purchases and that’s how it happens.

-You may not want to see or wait for ads, and decide to buy the game to remove them.
+You may not want to see or wait for ads and decide to buy the game to remove them.
 Or, even the idea of the best free game is to get you hooked on something until you eventually want to unlock new levels or a better vehicle or character, and then you ultimately pay for those features.

 That’s how (free) game developers make money, and there’s nothing wrong with that!
 As long as you’re in control of your gaming habit!
 Try these tips to keep gaming in your fun zone, not your danger zone.